Riomaggiore Italy Travel Guide

 Small delis (alimentari), bakeries (panifici), and seafood fry-shops (friggitorie) provide great, affordable options for quick meals.

-Quite simple to find vegetarian options due to the prevalence of pasta with vegetable-based sauces, salads, and focaccia.
+Quite straightforward to find vegetarian options due to the prevalence of pasta with vegetable-based sauces, salads, and focaccia.

-For vegan options, ensure dishes are prepared without cheese or other animal products.
+For vegan options, ensure dishes are prepared without cheese or other products from animals.
 Clarify this when ordering.

 Carry an allergy translation card in The italian language for clear communication.